West Virginia Law Review

 Needless to say, it is unclear how applicable the pre-1967

-recantation case law is
+recantation case law is to today's statute.
+Keeping this

-now examine the few New
+in mind, this Article will now examine the few New

 York decisions that define the locus poenitentiae.

-Early in the century, one court held the recantation defense
+Early in the century, one court held the recantation

-to be viable when one
+defense to be viable when one corrects false testimony

-for one who recanted a
+one who recanted a four-month-old misstatement before the

-proceeding.
-[FN61] The
+termination of the proceeding.
+[FN61] The most recent

-pre-codification Ezaugi standard), said a correction of
+the pre-codification Ezaugi standard), said a correction

-after a witness first lied to a grand jury did not
+of testimony over two weeks after a witness first lied to

-automatically preclude the use of the
+a grand jury did not automatically preclude the use of the

 recantation defense.
 [FN62]